-The Malartic Extension Project has two components – deviating a stretch of Road 117 and extending the Canadian Malartic pit – and each has its environmental impact assessment and examination procedure.
-Canadian Malartic Mine filed its Malartic Extension Project Environmental Impact Assessment with the Québec Ministry of Sustainable Development, Environment and the Fight Against Climate Change (MDDELCC) on February 13, 2015.
+The Malartic Extension Project has two components – deviating a stretch of Highway 117 and extending the Canadian Malartic pit – and each has its environmental impact assessment and examination procedure.

-Operations in the Canadian Malartic pit, and more specifically those in the Barnat sector, require that a stretch of Road 117 – most of it situated on the projected pit’s future footprint –be relocated.
+Operations in the Canadian Malartic pit, and more specifically those in the Barnat sector, require that a stretch of Highway 117 – most of it situated on the projected pit’s future footprint – be relocated.

-The Québec Ministry of Transportation (MTQ) and the Town of Malartic have been working since 2009 to design a road layout that favourably addresses their respective concerns.
-In addition, residents, business owners and socio-economic players in Malartic have been surveyed on this issue a few times since the assessments began.
-Respondents’ comments confirm that a significant proportion of them are in favour of deviating Road 117 rather than completely bypassing it from the Town of Malartic.
+The Québec Ministry of Transportation, Sustainable Mobility, and Electrification of Transport (MTMDET) and the Town of Malartic have been working since 2009 to design a road layout that favourably addresses their respective concerns.
+In addition, residents, business owners, and socio-economic players in Malartic have also been surveyed on this issue.
+Respondents’ comments confirm that a majority of them are in favour of deviating Highway 117 rather than completely bypassing the Town of Malartic.
 The selected layout’s length is assessed at 4 km and adds only 365 metres to the initial layout.
-The deviation’s layout requires a $50-M investment that will be made entirely by Canadian Malartic Partnership.
+The deviation’s layout requires investments of more than $50 M that will be made entirely by Canadian Malartic Mine.

 The Jeffrey pit will also be operated as an open-pit mine.
 It will be 525 m long and 309 m wide.
 It is expected to be mined in 2017 and 2018, and backfilled with waste rock in 2019.

 • Work begun: Spring 2017